robmasocco/vscode_ros2_workspace/README.md

 ### Workspace organization

 `.gitignore` ignores everything but the source code root directory by default.
-A second one is present in `src/`, ready to be populated if need be.